Board of Directors

-Dr. Torence Powell is an educator, urban designer, husband and father with a passion for working in urban communities.
+Dr. Torence Powell is an educator, urban designer, husband, and father with a passion for working in urban communities.
 A Valley Hi native, Dr. Powell served as an urban planner in Seattle, WA before returning to Sacramento to work in the California Community College System.
 Dr. Powell currently serves as a Vice President for online education in the Los Rios Community College District.

 Currently a clinician for the Sacramento Jazz Education Foundation’s Traditional Jazz Project, Brandon has promoted Traditional Jazz in many school music programs over the years including Mission Ave Elementary, Arden Middle School, Churchill Middle School, Sutter Middle School, El Camino High School, and many more.
 Brandon grew up listening to his uncle (Howard Miyata) play San Francisco Style trombone in the High Sierra Jazz Band.
-In 1996 trombonist Bill Allred (instructor at the Teagarden Jazz Camp), turned him on to Chicago style of playing.
-After years of playing festivals with local youth bands (including TNT) he graduated with a music performance degree at CSU Hayward, where he taught the Section 7 Trad Jazz Band and played with Dave Eshelman’s Jazz Garden Big Band.
-Over the years Brandon has been a side man playing trombone (and tuba) on multiple occasions for the High Sierra Jazz Band, The Grand St. Stompers, Polly’s Hot Paupers, Fulton Street Jazz Band, Cell Block 7, Hot City, Neely’s Rhythm Aces, and the Royal Society Jazz Orchestra.
+In 1996 trombonist Bill Allred (instructor at the Teagarden Jazz Camp), turned him on to the Chicago style of playing.
+After years of playing festivals with local youth bands (including TNT), he graduated with a music performance degree at CSU Hayward, where he taught the Section 7 Trad Jazz Band and played with Dave Eshelman’s Jazz Garden Big Band.
+Over the years Brandon has been a sideman playing trombone (and tuba) on multiple occasions for the High Sierra Jazz Band, The Grand St. Stompers, Polly’s Hot Paupers, Fulton Street Jazz Band, Cell Block 7, Hot City, Neely’s Rhythm Aces, and the Royal Society Jazz Orchestra.
 He founded the Sacramento based group, The Crescent Katz, and co-leads The Au Brothers Jazz Band, The AUchestra, and the West End Stompers.